 Meat pies are a must in all of the Levant, however, each region or community prepares them a bit differently.

 The dough is made with yogurt and is easy to work with; I let the dough rise all night covered in the fridge.
+Enjoy Middle eastern food and learn how to make delicious Meat pies.

 INGREDIENTS: Makes 35 to 40 pies